 If the DMAP application is received prior to the deadline, the cooperator will be contacted by your local Wildlife Biologist.
 All new first year cooperators are required to meet personally with their Wildlife Biologist prior to their first season in DMAP.
 Additionally, all new program participants must collect biological deer harvest data (weights, jawbones, date of kill, etc.) for one hunting season prior to becoming eligible for DMAP tags or being issued check station materials.

 Please keep in mind that DMAP cooperators face serious responsibilities.
-These responsibilities include good sportsmanship, compliance with game laws and DMAPregulations, and 100% cooperation with local game wardens and biologists.
-On behalf of the Virginia Department of Game and Inland Fisheries, we would like to take this opportunity to thank you for your interest in DMAP.
+These responsibilities include good sportsmanship, compliance with game laws and DMAP regulations, and 100% cooperation with local game wardens and biologists.
+On behalf of the Virginia Department of Wildlife Resources, we would like to take this opportunity to thank you for your interest in DMAP.
 We look forward to working with you in the future.

 How do I get more information on DMAP?